approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 **Request Overview:**

-In Postman the Approov token header contains a valid custom payload claim, thus when we perform the request the API server doesn't reject it and a `200` response is sent back.
+In the Postman view the Approov token header contains a valid custom payload claim, thus when we perform the request the API server doesn't reject it and a `200` response is sent back.

-The shell view doesn't show any Approov validation errors and we can see the log entry confirming the `200` response.
+The shell view confirms us that the custom payload claim is valid and we can also see the log entry confirming the `200` response.